brian-smith-github/mel80_64_int_top5/README.md

 live talk-radio to use as an infinite stream of test data, which is useful, and converts it into /tmp/a16.wav file in the regular format that Whisper takes.
 (16000 samples/second, 16 bit PCM audio),
-and also /tmp/a64.raw (6400 samplples/second bit PCM audio) as used by the alternative feature extraction code.
+and also /tmp/a64.raw (6400 samples/second bit PCM audio) as used by the alternative feature extraction code.

-- The 'doit script runs the 'go.c' C code which reads /tmp/a64.raw and generates alternative log-mel feature data, puts that into the regular format the the Whisper neural-net  back-end and does STT on it.
+- The 'doit' script runs the 'go.c' C code which reads /tmp/a64.raw and generates alternative log-mel feature data, puts that into the regular format the the Whisper neural-net  back-end and does STT on it.